13 Ways To Identify Top Talent In Your Organization & Keep Them

 Some organizations take this for granted.
 Directly or indirectly, the welfare of a top talent might affect their input into any organization.
 Constant and duly payment of salaries and wages is very important.

-When you owe them salaries it lingers on for a long time, it is a red sign for any top talent.
+When you owe them salaries that lingers on for a long time, it is a red sign for any top talent.
 Bonuses being added to salaries are also very vital in encouraging top talents to work better.

 It will spur them to remain with an organization.